iNKORE-NET/Formulatte/README.md

 - ATTENTION!
 The Coreworks are not open-source, so you need to download the binary from releases and manually reference them in your fork.

 - If the project is not working properly, please file a report.
 We welcome any issues and pull requests submitted on GitHub.

+- Thanks [@Shomnipotence](https://github.com/Shomnipotence) for designing the main icon and providing a lot of useful suggestions on the UI interface

 - Sponsor us at https://inkore.net/about/members/notyoojun#sponsor